This is a paid for post with ENGIE on improving your indoor air quality.

 There are many reports of the negative impacts of conventional cleaning products on your health.

 Alternatively, try making your own natural cleaning products.
 As someone who has written a whole book on the subject, I promise it’s not as tricky or as time-consuming as it sounds.
 If you have 5 seconds to add one ingredient to another and then give it a shake then you can definitely make your own cleaning products!
-The great thing is that many of the products use ingredients from your food cupboard – from herbs, citrus fruits, salt, bicarbonate of soda and other food-based ingredients that will do wonders for your indoor air quality.
+The great thing is that many of the products use ingredients from your food cupboard.
+From herbs to citrus fruits.
+From salt to bicarbonate of soda and other food-based ingredients.
+All of these natural ingredients will do wonders for your indoor air quality.

 If making your own cleaning products, or using more environmentally friendly brands isn’t your thing then there are a few things you can do to improve the air quality in your home.
 Avoid using aerosol based products and making sure you open a window when using cleaning products can help.